Xlaez/UDP/README.md

 ## The App

 When you start the server, it waits for connection from a client.
 When you start the client, it binds to a random port on your local  address `127.0.0.1.0`.
 Start the both servers on different terminals.
+To quit and stop the client, you should send `quit`, if you want to get a list(array/slice) of the data you have been sending so far, send the text `my_data`.

 ## CLIENT